vibaotram/baseDmux/README.md

 `profile/config.yaml` will be created lastly and it will contain `./test_baseDmux/profile/config.yaml` as a set of parameters for Snakemake command-line.

-##### **an exemple to prepare to run Snakemake on a HPC** with slurm, sge, etc.
+##### **an exemple to prepare to run Snakemake on a HPC** with slurm.

 Similarly, run the command below:
 ```
-baseDmux configure ./test_baseDmux --edit nano --mode cluster --barcodes_by_genome
+baseDmux configure ./test_baseDmux --edit nano --mode slurm --barcodes_by_genome
 ```
-On cluster mode, a cluster configuration file will be created, `./test_baseDmux/profile/cluster.json`. baseDmux wraps all the parameters provided in this file to submit Snakemake jobs to cluster.
+On cluster mode, a cluster configuration file will be created, `./test_baseDmux/profile/cluster.json`. baseDmux wraps all the parameters provided in this file to submit Snakemake jobs to cluster with slurm.

-For more information of Snakemake profile and other utilities --> https://snakemake.readthedocs.io
+For other HPC job managment system (sge, ...), and more information of Snakemake profile and other utilities --> https://snakemake.readthedocs.io

+Ultimately, the required files for passing HPC scheduler parameters throught the dedicated Snakemake mecanism of 'profiles' need to be stored in the folder whose path is passed to the baseDmux `profile_dir` parameter.